 Department of Medical and Health Sciences Research

 The Herbert Wertheim College of Medicine’s (HWCOM) Department of Medical and Health Sciences Research is committed to the unbiased generation and analysis of data and the dissemination of results in order to serve the needs of the community, the academic pursuits of FIU faculty, and the educational aspirations of students.
-The mission of the Department of Medical and Health Sciences Research is to provide research education, support and capacity development to the Herbert Wertheim College of Medicine (HWCOM).
-The Department supports HWCOM faculty, students and staff, and its internal and external partners in the areas of medical and health sciences research.
+The mission of the Department of Medical and Health Sciences Research is to provide research education, support, and capacity development to the Herbert Wertheim College of Medicine (HWCOM).
+The Department supports HWCOM faculty, students, and staff, as well as its external partners in the areas of medical and health sciences research.
 The Department of Medical and Health Sciences Research is comprised of three divisions: Student Research and Learning, Applied Health Sciences Research, and Faculty and Staff Support.
-We aspire to inform future research, support programmatic activities designed to affect change, effectively translate findings into relevant public policy recommendations, and train the next generation of health care providers in the proper use of evidence-based medicine.
+We aspire to inspire future research, support programmatic activities designed to invoke change, effectively translate findings into relevant public policy recommendations, and train the next generation of health care providers in the proper use of evidence-based medicine.